-We are highly active in outcomes research and research into the delivery of evidence-based care.
-Specific areas of interest include outcomes of sepsis treatment in rural settings, determinants of outcome in the quarternary medical center, use of electronic early warning systems for sepsis diagnosis, and outcomes in patients with specific conditions, such as hematological malignancies and pulmonary hypertension.
-We have also worked with members of the School of Engineering at Kansas State University to develop agent based models of innate immunity in sepsis.
+We are highly active in outcomes research and research into the delivery of evidence-based care for sepsis.
+Specific areas of interest include outcomes of sepsis treatment in rural settings, determinants of outcome in the quaternary medical center, use of electronic early warning systems for sepsis diagnosis, and outcomes in patients with specific conditions, such as hematological malignancies and pulmonary hypertension.
+We have also worked with members of the School of Engineering at Kansas State University to develop agent-based models of innate immunity in sepsis.

 For additional information about this research, visit the sepsis research home page.